-With near year-round sunshine, windows in San Diego should be big, beautiful portals for the sun.
-Unfortunately, because of longstanding design flaws, this isn’t feasible for most incomes or good for the environment as windows waste tons of energy and are the leading cause of high energy bills.
+With near year-round sunshine, windows in Southern California should be big, beautiful portals for the sun.
+Unfortunately, because of longstanding design flaws, this isn't feasible for most incomes or good for the environment as windows waste tons of energy and are the leading cause of high energy bills.

 As a matter of fact, an average home or office loses up to 30% of its heating and cooling energy through windows.